awslabs/aws-config-rdklib/README.rst

 The runtime of your RDK rule have to be set to python3.6-lib in the RDK to provide you the Rule template.

-For periodic:
+For periodic trigger:

 ::

     rdk create YOUR_RULE_NAME --runtime python3.6-lib --maximum-frequency TwentyFour_Hours

-For scheduled (for example S3 Bucket)
+For configuration change trigger (for example S3 Bucket)

 ::

     rdk create YOUR_RULE_NAME --runtime python3.6-lib --resource-types AWS::S3::Bucket